arq5x/gemini/README.md

 Have a look at this [poster](http://dl.dropbox.com/u/515640/posters_and_slides/Quinlan-Gemini-Poster.pdf) to get a high-level sense of what ``gemini`` is trying to accomplish.

 The first thing we have to do is load an existing VCF file into the gemini framework.
-We expect you to have annotated the functional consequence of each variant in your VCF using either VEP or snpEff.
+We expect you to have annotated the functional consequence of each variant in your VCF using either VEP or snpEff (>= v3.0).
 Logically, the loading step is done with the ``gemini load`` command.
 Below are two examples based on a VCF file that we ingeniously name my.vcf.
 The first example assumes that the VCF has been pre-annotated with VEP and the second assumes snpEff.